 |11||Garden Grove, CA||$3.05||$19,393||$1,951||79.4%||28.4||22.3||28.7%||75.1|

-To identify the most expensive cities for driving in California, we collected demographic and driving data for the most recent year available from the U.S. Census Bureau, Department of Transportation, GasBuddy and proprietary sources.
-ValuePenguin's analysis also used insurance rate data from Quadrant Information Services.
+We identified the most expensive cities for driving in California by collecting demographic information and driving data from the U.S. Census Bureau for the most recent year available.
+Data was also collected from the Department of Transportation, GasBuddy and proprietary sources, and our analysis also used insurance rate data from Quadrant Information Services.
 These rates were publicly sourced from insurer filings and should be used for comparative purposes only — your own quotes may be different.